Kealanoc/F1-ML-Race-Predictor/functional_spec/functionalspecification.md

 - **Internet Constraint:** Internet will be required by the user to view and use the web app.
 - **Hardware Constraint:** Hardware constraints may prove to be larger than expected, due to the unknown algorithm complexity of our machine learning model and data processing, the hardware we are using for the development of this project may struggle to compute the data we have gathered in a timely manner.
 - **API Rate Limit Constraint:** API rate limit constraints may cause issues.
 Due to the sheer quantity of data we aim to gather, we will have to put measures in place to prevent excessive amounts of data requests which may cause us to be locked out from our APIs due of rate limits.
-- **Remote Developmetn Constraint:** Remote development presents a number of constraints for us, as we cannot physically interact with each other, or our supervisor.
+- **Remote Development Constraint:** Remote development presents a number of constraints for us, as we cannot physically interact with each other, or our supervisor.
 While we have measures in place to streamline the process, distance will always cause issues while dealing with problems and may cause development delays.

 # **3. Functional Requirements**